Hrithik0311/AI/README.md

 # AI
-Makeing a website for fun &amp; english class
+Making a website for fun & english class by obtainig informatinon from other websites